405 KAR 18:040. Casing and sealing of underground openings.

 STATUTORY AUTHORITY: KRS 350.028, 350.151, 350.465

-NECESSITY, FUNCTION, AND CONFORMITY: KRS Chapter 350 in pertinent part requires the cabinet to promulgate rules and administrative regulations establishing performance standards for protection of people and property, land, water and other natural resources, and aesthetic values, during underground mining activities and for restoration and reclamation of surface areas affected by underground mining activities.
-This administrative regulation sets forth requirements for temporary and permanent casing, sealing or other management of drill holes, boreholes, shafts, wells, or other exposed underground openings.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS Chapter 350 requires the cabinet to promulgate administrative regulations establishing performance standards for protection of people and property, land, water and other natural resources, and aesthetic values, during underground mining activities and for restoration and reclamation of surface areas affected by underground mining activities.
+This administrative regulation establishes requirements for temporary and permanent casing, sealing, or other management of drill holes, boreholes, shafts, wells, or other exposed underground openings.

-(2) Each exploration hole, other drill hole or borehole, shaft, well, and other exposed underground opening which has been identified in the approved permit application for use to return underground development waste, coal processing waste or water to underground workings, or to be used to monitor ground water conditions, shall be temporarily sealed until actual use.
+(2) Each exploration hole, other drill hole or borehole, shaft, well, or other exposed underground opening thatwhich has been identified in the approved permit application for use to return underground development waste, coal processing waste or water to underground workings, or to be used to monitor ground water conditions, shall be temporarily sealed until actual use.